 Prerequisite accounting courses

-Students with an undergraduate degree in accounting will likely have taken course work covering all the prerequisite areas.
-Students with non-accounting undergraduate degrees will usually be lacking at least some of these courses and therefore must take foundation courses to make up for this deficit.
+Students with an undergraduate degree in accounting should have taken course work covering all the necessary prerequisite content.
+Students with non-accounting undergraduate degrees will be lacking at least some of this content and therefore must take foundation courses to make up for this deficiency.
 Foundation courses are not included in the 30 hours of credit required for the MAcc degree.

 MAcc students must earn a cumulative Q.P.A. of 3.0 to graduate from the MAcc program.
 MAcc students may apply no more than one course with a grade of less than B- toward graduation.
 A grade of C- or lower must be retaken.